In short

 De Lange (2007) conducted a study on ultrasonic systems used for algae control in surface waters and their effects on several fish species: bream, bass, common roach (Rutilus rutilus), silver bream, ruffle (Gymnocephalus cernua), common rudd (Scardinius erythrophthalmus), tenches (Tinca tinca), and pikes (Esox lucius).

-The study was performed by connecting two identical basins stocked with fish through a tunnel where the fish where able to migrate from one basin to the other.
+Researchers connected two identical basins stocked with fish through a tunnel so fish could migrate between them.
 De Lange used fish migration, as well as the size of the fish, as parameters to indicate stress or other effects of the ultrasonic systems.

-The fish population was sampled before ultrasound was activated, after one month and after 4 months.
-Results showed that the fish population was evenly distributed across the two basins even after 4 months of ultrasound operation, revealing that ultrasound has no effect on fish migration between the two basins.
+The team sampled the fish population before activating ultrasound, after one month, and after four months.
+Results showed an even fish distribution across both basins after four months of ultrasound operation.
+This suggests ultrasound does not affect fish migration between the basins.
 The length of the fish between basins did not show any significant differences either.

-De Lange also did not find any increased fish mortality in the experiment; therefore, it was concluded that the ultrasonic system was not noticeable or considered unsafe for the tested fish species.[8]
+De Lange also did not find any increased fish mortality in the experiment; therefore, researchers concluded that the ultrasonic system was neither noticeable nor unsafe for the tested fish species.[8]

 Griessler Bulc et al. (2011) studied a water treatment system for common carp (Cyprinus carpio) which included ultrasound.
 They used equipment produced by LG Sonic for their tests, which was performed in 2 fish ponds: one with the ultrasonic unit and the other without.
 They concluded that with treatment (including ultrasound), rearing conditions for common carp were better with higher body weight increase and higher fish production than in the pond without treatment.
 [9]